mattermost/mattermost-developer-documentation/site/content/internal/infrastructure/aws.md

 Once you switch to another account for the first time, you can quickly switch back and forth through the menu bar dropdown.

+# Enabling MFA (Multi-Factor Authentication)

+All developers that access AWS are required to enable MFA on their account(s).
+To enable MFA, follow these instructions:

+1. Download Authy, Google Authenticator, or any other MFA app for your smartphone of choice
+2. Sign in to the AWS console with your username/password
+3. From the 'Services' dropdown in the top-left corner of the AWS Console, choose 'IAM' from the 'Security, Identity, and Compliance' section
+4. Click on 'Users' in the left-most column of the page
+5. Find your username in the list of users in the centre of the page and click on it
+6. Click on the 'Security Credentials' tab on the 'Summary' page that appears
+7. Click on the pencil icon beside the 'Assigned MFA device' label in the 'Sign-in credentials' section
+8. Follow the on-screen instructions to activate MFA on your device
+9. Sign out of the AWS Console and sign back in

 # Accessing the Machines on AWS

 Most of the machines at the time of writing use an SSH key.
 If the description for the machine says it uses a key such as "mm-admin", "mm-ci", or "mm-dev", you'll need to get that key from someone else.